pminina01/readthedocs/Log4JXMLEvent-Layout-Renderer.md

   > * NLog v2.0 for .NET Compact Framework 3.5

 * **includeMdc** - Indicates whether to include contents of the MappedDiagnosticsContext dictionary.
 Boolean
+* **includeMdlc** - Indicates whether to include contents of the MappedDiagnosticsLogicalContext dictionary.
+Boolean
+  > Introduced in NLog 4.4.8. .NET 4.0 or 4.5 required.

 * **appInfo** - AppInfo field.
 By default it's the friendly name of the current AppDomain.
 * **includeNdc** - Indicates whether to include contents of the NestedDiagnosticsContext stack.
 Boolean
 * **indentXml** - Indicates whether the XML should use spaces for indentation.
 Boolean